Building typology: History

-The idea of autonomous building types arose in part from the general Enlightenment predilection for categorization, a prelude to scientific discovery.
+Autonomous building types arose partly from the general Enlightenment predilection for categorization, a prelude to scientific discovery.
 At first types were intended as ideal models, which could be variously copied.
-In this sense types were commonly used forms (a basilica, for example), that were adapted over time in new buildings with quite different uses: from Roman fora to early church forms (St. Peter's Basilica), to 19th century train stations.
+In this sense types were commonly used forms (a basilica, for example), adapted over time in new buildings with quite different uses: from Roman fora to early church forms (St. Peter's Basilica), to 19th century train stations.
 The fact that these forms are very similar and are derived from each other is an important way of understanding typology: types are evolved over time and therefore can convey a sense of history or cultural continuity.
 The idea of building types as formal configurations was enhanced by J.N.L.
 Durand, who developed two important works: the Parallele (1799), a huge, handsome book that reproduced plans, elevations and sections of historic buildings at the same scale.
 He categorized them by formal types, so that their basic similarities could be recognized.
-Durand followed up with a second book that manipulated and reconfigured the classical elements of architecture—columns, walls, etc.—in order to adapt them to new, emerging uses.
+Durand followed up with a second book that manipulated and reconfigured the classical elements of architecture—columns, walls, etc.—to adapt them to new, emerging uses.
 Durand's system, a language of architecture, demonstrated one essential characteristic of types: a way of designing that was neither entirely free of constraint nor overly prescribed.